 The following bachelor's degree programmes at the TU Wien are eligible for consecutive admission without any stipulations: Civil end Environmental Engineering, Electrical Engineering and Information Technology, Media Informatics and Visual Computing, Medical informatics, Software & Information Engineering, Computer Engineering, Mechanical Engineering, Technical Chemistry, Statistics and Mathematical Methods in Economics, Financial and Actuarial Mathematics, Technical Physics, Process Engineering, Geodesy and Geoinformation, Business Informatics and Mechanical Engineering - Management.

 Other programmes are suitable as well, as long as they compare to one of the listed bachelor's programmes.
 In particular a programme is suitable if the following knowledge, skills and competencies amount to at least 30 ECTS:

 - Programming languages (at least one): C; C++; Fortran; Java; Python.

-Curriculum, opens an external URL in a new window: details of the admission requirements (German)
+Curriculum, opens a file in a new window: details of the admission requirements (German)